megacamelus/camel-upstream-info/camel-documentation/camel-kudu.md

 You must have a valid Kudu instance running.
 More information is available at [Apache Kudu](https://kudu.apache.org/).

-# Input Body formats
+# Usage

-## Insert, delete, update, and upsert
+## Input Body formats

-The input body format has to be a java.util.Map\<String, Object\>.
+### Insert, delete, update, and upsert

+The input body format has to be a `java.util.Map<String, Object>`.
 This map will represent a row of the table whose elements are columns, where the key is the column name and the value is the value of the column.

-# Output Body formats
+## Output Body formats

-## Scan
+### Scan

-The output body format will be a java.util.List\<java.util.Map\<String, Object\>\>.
+The output body format will be a `java.util.List<java.util.Map<String, Object>>`.
 Each element of the list will be a different row of the table.
-Each row is a Map\<String, Object\> whose elements will be each pair of column name and column value for that row.
+Each row is a `Map<String, Object>` whose elements will be each pair of column name and column value for that row.

 ## Component Configurations